Ryan-Newell/CS5100_SushiGo_AI/README.md

 - Original Sushi Go code from https://github.com/Gravellent/sushigo-rl
 - game.py runs games.
 Currently, change players in code p1 and p2.
-- DeepPlayer, HumanPlayer, QPlayer, RandomPlayer and RulePlayer are all from Martin Liu.
+- DeepPlayer, HumanPlayer, Qplayer and RandomPlayer and RulePlayer are all from Martin Liu.

 # SushiGo RL